lkcozy/code-notes/notes/ai/ml/chatgpt.md

 - explain this code
 - plot a linear regression with Python using matplotlib
 - web scrape https://books.toscrape.com/ using Python and beautiful soup

+### Photography

+- help me make this picture better. give me very specific narrow advice and I will give you a better version.

 ## [Custom Instructions](https://openai.com/blog/custom-instructions-for-chatgpt)